 Reference NOTE 47.
-RELATED PARTY DISCLO DSURES AASB124.9 A related party is a person that controls or has significant influence of member of the Key Management Personnel (KMP) of the reporting e includes their close family members and entities in which the KMP are individually or jointly have controlling interests. entity or its parent entity, and KMP are those persons having authority and responsibility for planni activities of the 'Example Agency', directly or indirectly. ng, directing and o controlling the KMP of the 'Example Agency' are the Portfolio Minister, Director-Gen Senior Management Team. neral and certain r nembers of th The Head of Service and the ACT Executive comprising the Cabinet N Government and therefore related parties of 'Example Agency'. linisters are KMP o of the ACT This note does not include typical citizen transactions between the K on terms and conditions no different to those applying to the genera Agency' that o (A) CONTROLLING ENTITY 'Example Agency' is an ACT Government controlled entity.
-(B) KEY MANAGEMENT PERSONNEL AASB124.9 Compensation defined B.1 Compensation of Key Management Personnel Compensation of all Cabinet Ministers, including the Portfolio Minist party disclosures included in the ACT Executive's financial statement Compensation of the Head of Service is included in the note on relate Chief Minister, Treasury and Economic Development Directorate's (C year ended 30 June 2019.
-Two of the KMP of 'Example Agency' are employees of CMTEDD and [Amend as Required]. are compensated by CMTEDD Compensation by 'Example Agency' to KMP is set out below: 2018 \$'000 2019 \$'000 Short-term employee benefits XXXXX XXXXX Post-employment benefits XXXXX XXXXX Other long-term benefits XXXXX XXXXX Termination benefits XXXXX XXXXX Board member fees XXXXX XXXXX AASB124.17 Total Compensation by 'Example Agency' to KMP XXXXX XXXXX ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, AASB124.18 to B.2 Transactions with Key Management Personnel
+RELATED PARTY DISCLO SURES AASB124.9 A related party is a person that controls or has significant influence ov member of the Key Management Personnel (KMP) of the reporting en includes their close family members and entities in which the KMP and individually or jointly have controlling interests. tity or its parent entity, and KMP are those persons having authority and responsibility for planning activities of the 'Example Agency', directly or indirectly. g, directing and o controlling the KMP of the 'Example Agency' are the Portfolio Minister, Director-Gene Senior Management Team. eral and certain r nembers of the The Head of Service and the ACT Executive comprising the Cabinet Min Government and therefore related parties of 'Example Agency'. nisters are KMP o of the ACT This note does not include typical citizen transactions between the KM on terms and conditions no different to those applying to the general - Agency' that occu (A) CONTROLLING ENTITY 'Example Agency' is an ACT Government controlled entity.
+(B) KEY MANAGEMENT PERSONNEL AASB124.9 Compensation B.1 Compensation of Key Management Personnel Compensation of all Cabinet Ministers, including the Portfolio Minister party disclosures included in the ACT Executive's financial statements defined Compensation of the Head of Service is included in the note on related Chief Minister, Treasury and Economic Development Directorate's (CN year ended 30 June 2019.
+Two of the KMP of 'Example Agency' are employees of CMTEDD and a [Amend as Required]. re compensated by CMTEDD Compensation by 'Example Agency' to KMP is set out below: 2018 \$'000 2019 \$'000 Short-term employee benefits XXXXX XXXXX Post-employment benefits XXXXX XXXXX Other long-term benefits XXXXX XXXXX Termination benefits XXXXX XXXXX Board member fees XXXXX XXXXX AASB124.17 Total Compensation by 'Example Agency' to KMP XXXXX XXXXX AASB124.18 to 21 B.2 Transactions with Key Management Personnel It is not expected that agencies will have material transactions with KN relevant disclosures in a similar format to the table in B.3 below. ЛР.
+If they do the ey should make the